by Katherina Baranova MD and Matt Cecchini MD FRCPC

 The pathologic stage for mesothelioma is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.
 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
 In general, a higher number means more advanced disease and a worse prognosis.

 Mesothelioma is given a tumour stage between 1 and 4 based on invasion by the tumor into other structures and the resectability of the tumour (the ability to surgically remove).

-Mesothelioma is given a nodal stage between 0 and 2 based on the presence or absence of cancer cells in a lymph node and the location of the lymph nodes that contain cancer cells.
+Mesothelioma is given a nodal stage between 0 and 2 based on the presence or absence of tumour cells in a lymph node and the location of the lymph nodes that contain tumour cells.